 A good time to apply keywords is during the process of copying images from camera cards.

 Exposure’s keywords tools are in the Metadata panel.
 The Keyword Library is the collection of keywords from all of the photos in Exposure.
 The library will be empty until you add them.
 That can be when a bookmarked folder has images with keywords, or when you add keywords to an image, or when you add keywords to the library directly.

 Add a keyword to an individual image by typing it in the Apply Keywords field.
 When a keyword is used, it is also added to the keyword library.
-It then becomes an option to select from the list.
+Then it becomes an option to select from the list.

-Click the X to the right of a keyword to remove it from the selected image or images.
+Click the X to the right of a keyword to remove it from the selected images.

 There are several ways to sort keywords: recent, all, or sets.